ManueGE/Boxfit/app/src/main/java/com/manuege/boxfitapp/NOTES.md

 ```

 ## To Json
-- add `ToJsonIgnore` to ignore fields when creating json
+- add test for `ToJsonIgnore` ¡
-- add `ToJsonIgnoreNull` to exclude null fields when creating json
+- add tests for `ToJsonIgnoreNull` taking in account all type of fields kind (to many, normal...), primitives...